uchamucha/UchasFeedReaderTest/README.md

 ## About

 This is an RSS Feed application.
-A test suite has been implemented using the Jasmine library to ensure proper functioning of the application.
+A test suite has been designed using the Jasmine library to ensure proper functioning of the application.
 This project is part of Udacity's Front End Nanodegree Program.

 ## How to Run